Academic Catalog

 3 Credit Hours

 Managerial economics is concerned with the application of economic principles and methodologies to business decision making.
 In this course students will increase their understanding of managerial economics and learn a variety of approaches that will allow them to solve business problems relating to costs, prices, revenues, profits and competitive strategies.
-(3 lecture)

 ECON 331 FINANCIAL ECONOMICS